ABHAY-100/Catch-Em-Balls/README.md

 ## Overview

-Catch the Falling Objects is a simple and engaging game developed using p5.js, a JavaScript library for creative coding.
-In this game, the player controls a character or basket to catch objects falling from the top of the screen.
-The player uses keyboard inputs to move the character left and right, aiming to catch as many objects as possible.
-The game introduces scoring and levels by increasing the speed or number of falling objects, providing a fun and challenging experience.
+Catch 'Em Balls is an engaging game developed using p5.js, a JavaScript library for creative coding.
+In this game, players control a square to catch falling balls, aiming to score as many points as possible.
+The game features simple controls and increasing difficulty, providing a fun and challenging experience.

 ## Team Members